 What this group doesn’t understand is, yes, we are saved by grace through faith, but our dumb choices and ignoring of the Holy Spirit’s counseling will cause us–and those around us–tons of heartache and pain.
-Not only that, we will live a powerless life as a weak Christian!
+Not only that, we will live a powerless life as a weak-minded Christian!
 Jesus has a better way!
 That way is living out who we really are in spirit.
 Paul explains this to the Philippians:

 “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, WORK OUT your own salvation with fear and trembling” (Philippians 2:12, my emphasis added).

-Work out, as in “get what is inside of you out of you!”
+Work out, as in, “Get what is inside of you out of you!”
 Notice that Paul didn’t say, “work for your own salvation,” but instead, “work out”.
-Paul also says to do this with “fear and trembling,” as in, “awe and respect for a great Creator!”
-This doesn’t mean we are to be petrified and shaky of our Dad.
-After all, perfect love casts out all fear, and God’s love for us is perfect in Christ! (see 1 John 4:18).
+Paul also said to do this with “fear and trembling,” as in, “Awe and respect for a great Creator!”
+This doesn’t mean we are to be petrified and shaky of our loving Dad.
+After all, perfect love casts out all fear, and God’s love for us is perfect in Christ!
+(See 1 John 4:18).

 “Fear and trembling” means we are to realize we have God Almighty inside of us!
 And when we work Him out of us–like squeezing toothpaste out of a never-ending tube–we will be able to do things our minds can’t comprehend!
 (See Ephesians 3:20).
-The religious Christians have been taking Philippians 2:12 out of context for centuries, in order to create fear in the souls of believers.
-Their goal is to manipulate us by trying to get us to believe that God is constantly mad at us.
+The religious Christians have been taking Philippians 2:12 out of context for centuries in order to create fear in the souls of believers.
+Their goal is to manipulate us by trying to get us to believe God is constantly mad at us.
 That is not okay, and it’s a big fat lie.